Owning a Shopify store is super exciting. You get to create your own products and sell them! What could be better?!

 So what if it takes you 5 years to get somewhere instead of one.
 Point is, you got there!
 11 years ago I was homeless.
 My ex-husband abandoned us, started going off the deep end, having a bunch of affairs, etc. Me and the kids ended up living in a homeless shelter after he got physically violent with me.

 Did I ever imagine myself to be here where I am today?
-Having made 8-figures online as a single mom?
+Having made 8-figures in revenue online as a single mom?
 No way!!!

 That’s the point.
 You have no IDEA what COULD happen if you stick with something and don’t let anything stop you from going after what you want in life.
 This is YOUR life.
 YOUR dream.
 Don’t tell me you can’t make it.
 I was homeless and I bet you anything, you have more than I did when I was starting out.
 If *I* can make it, with the world stacked against me, so can you!